Looking for America (song): Critical reception

-Upon release, the song received praise from critics and fans alike.
-Anna Gaca of Pitchfork was positive in her review, comparing the song to Del Rey's other politically-charged single, "Coachella – Woodstock in My Mind", adding that the "This nostalgic Americana doesn't just go back to Woodstock—it predates the Kennedy assassination.
+Anna Gaca of Pitchfork was positive in her review, comparing the song to Del Rey's other politically charged single, "Coachella – Woodstock in My Mind", adding, "This nostalgic Americana doesn't just go back to Woodstock—it predates the Kennedy assassination.
 Now each of us who visit a public space live in fear, and in fear begin to curtail our own freedoms."
 Carlos De Loera of the Los Angeles Times further supported the comparison to "Coachella" and added that "The song's poignant lyrics reflect Del Rey's longing for a better, less fearful vision of her country."

 Bradley Stern of MuuMuse praised the song, commenting "Beyond just being a beautiful, classically wistful, hauntingly sung Lana song about less worrisome days gone by while longing for a more peaceful future."
 Donna Balance of California Rocker added that "the lyrics to the new song don't play around and in her own delicate fashion, Del Rey makes some strong statements about [the] reality that Americans still face, despite repeated mass attacks and demands for more stringent gun laws."
 Trey Alson of MTV referred to the track as "timeless" in his coverage of the release, further adding how Del Rey "sings somberly about a country in need of improvements to its gun control."

 The New York Times included the song its weekly "songs of the week" playlist.
 Time magazine also included the song in a best songs of the week article.